This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Why did my Dutch baby deflate after taking it out?
+Why did my Dutch Baby deflate?

 Don’t worry, this is normal!
 Dutch babies are impressive when they come out of the oven, but they will naturally deflate as they cool.